wp-plugins/quick-featured-images/README.txt

 6. Filter by **status**: Search by several statuses (published, draft, private etc.).
 By **default all** statuses will be affected
 7. Filter by **time**: Search by time specifications
 8. Filter by **parent page**: Search child pages by parent page

+If you want to use these filters then take a look the **premium version** [Quick Featured Images Pro](http://www.quickfeaturedimages.com/).

 = Automatic Default Featured Images: Rules =